 When I met Elisa it was actually through Oriental dance, and one of our main goals was costume shopping.

-We started the shopping right away at SIM Moda Evi.
+We started right away at SIM Moda Evi.
 The purple costume on the left became mine!
 They first had to change it though as it was originally a pants costume and I prefer skirts.

 I know you are curious, so here's a picture of me wearing it later: